-How did architects make copies of their own designs and of other architects' designs before duplicating machines?
-A collection of tracings in the Nationalmuseum shows us eighteenth-century copying practices by the architects Carl Hårleman and Carl Johan Cronstedt.
+How did architects copy their own and other architects' designs before duplicating machines existed?
+A collection of tracings at Nationalmuseum shows us 18th-century copying practices by architects Carl Hårleman and Carl Johan Cronstedt.

 May 15, 2023